School-Meal-Mapper/School-Meal-Mapper/README.md

 Created by [Code for Chapel Hill](http://www.codeforchapelhill.com/), a local chapter of [Code for America](https://www.codeforamerica.org/)

 ## How can I help?
-This project and everyone participating in it, is governed by our [Code of Conduct](code_of_conduct.md).
+This project is governed by our [Code of Conduct](https://github.com/codeforamerica/codeofconduct).
 By cloning the project and working with us, you are expected to uphold this code.
 Please report unacceptable behavior to [contact@nccovidsupport.org](mailto:contact@nccovidsupport.org).

 ## Data source - Google Sheet

-Google Sheets template for the data: <coming soon>
+Google Sheets template for the data: (coming soon)

 ## Code base
 - VueJS - The Progressive JavaScript Framework - https://vuejs.org/